South Korea seeks bigger role in global arms bazaar

 KAI'S SKY-HIGH AMBITIONS

-KAI's T-50 plane will be offered by its development partner Lockheed Martin (LMT.N) for the U.S. military's program, called T-X, to replace 350 old T-38 trainer jets, a deal that could be worth $10 billion.
+KAI's T-50 plane will be offered by its development partner Lockheed Martin for the U.S. military's programme, called T-X, to replace 350 old T-38 trainer jets, a deal that could be worth $10 billion.

 The U.S. Air Force is expected to announce its requirements later this year, and a win for KAI would be the country's biggest military export deal by far and open more markets for the plane.